Reviewed by Alex Bouchard, Florida Land Acquisition Specialist at Buy Land FL

 How We Price Land in Jefferson County

-We do not price Jefferson County land like generic Florida inventory.
+We don't price Jefferson County land like generic Florida inventory.
 These are the drivers we review before we discuss a direct offer.
+Vacant land in Jefferson County currently averages $3,500–$9,000 per acre, placing it in the lower pricing tier among Florida's 67 counties.

 Access, frontage, and easements